He Did Not Sin

 No Turning Back

 As that hymn says, once we have decided to follow Jesus, we must never turn back, no matter what happens.
 As Jesus said, "No one who puts a hand to the plow and looks back is fit for service in the kingdom of God."
 (Lk 9:62, NIV).
-For more on this, please see Remember Lot's Wife.
+For more on this, please see No Turning Back and Remember Lot's Wife.

 Putting it All Together